 The Agency identified 12 mission critical occupations for this review.
 A rank in-person system is used at the Agency.
 Promotions are not occupation-dependent.
 The Agency reviews applicants for internal vacancies on a competitive basis and does not specifically identify a group of Qualified Internal Applicants.
-The Internal Applicants were used instead.
-Triggers were found for PWD and PWTD with the percent of internal applicants falling more than two percent below the relevant applicant pool benchmark. • Internal Applicant PWD Triggers for one occupation (2210). • Internal Applicant PWTD Triggers for one occupation (1102)
+The Internal Applicants were used instead, which represents the entire pool of applicants.
+Triggers were found for PWD and PWTD with the percent of internal applicants falling more than two percent below the relevant applicant pool benchmark. • Internal Applicant PWD Triggers for one occupation (0346, 0505, 0905, and 1102). • Internal Applicant PWTD Triggers for one occupation (1102, and 2210).